guyrt/datamaster/client/docs/intro.rst

 .. code-block:: python

-Many data sets have a partition scheme.
+Many data sets have a partition scheme based on date or other factors.
 Datamaster supports writing to partition schemes.
-You can write to partitions in a few ways, all of which result in the same thing to DataMaster:
+You can write to partitions two few ways, all of which result in the same thing to DataMaster:

-1) Let DM handle it:
+1) Explicitly add partition information using plus:

     from dm import outputs
-    from pyarrow import parquet as pq
+    data = 'this is my data'
+    open(outputs.myproject.dailydata + 'year=2022/month=12/day=25', 'w').write()

 2) Let an external system handle it:

+    from dm import outputs
+    from pyarrow import parquet

+    data = '' # data with a partition key
+    pq.write_to_dataset(table, root_path=str(outputs.myproject.dailydata(meta=meta_args)), partition_cols=['p'])

 **Everything else we save: data metadata**